segni-tafesse/ethio_agri_smart/lib/data/Tea.md

 In general, tea leaves are harvested when they have reached a certain level of maturity, usually when the new growth or buds have fully developed.
 The timing of harvesting can vary depending on the type of tea and the desired flavor profile.
 For example, for green tea, the leaves are often picked when they are young and tender, while for black tea, the leaves are allowed to mature further before harvesting.

 The method of harvesting can also vary.
 In some cases, only the top two leaves and a bud are plucked, while in other cases, more leaves are harvested.
 The plucking is often done by hand to ensure that only the desired leaves are picked and to minimize damage to the plant.
+# Pruning
+Pruning tea plants involves the selective removal of certain parts of the plant to promote healthy growth, maintain plant shape, and increase yield.
+Here's a brief overview of pruning tea plants:

+1. Formative Pruning: Formative pruning is done in the early years of tea plant growth to establish a strong framework for the plant.
+It involves removing weak or crossing branches to encourage the development of a well-balanced structure.
+This helps ensure good air circulation and sunlight penetration throughout the plant.

+2. Maintenance Pruning: Maintenance pruning is performed throughout the life of the tea plant to keep it productive and manageable.
+It involves the following practices:

+3. Rejuvenation Pruning: Over time, older tea plants may become less productive.
+Rejuvenation pruning involves more severe pruning, where the entire plant is cut back close to the ground to stimulate vigorous regrowth.
+This is typically done during the dormant season to revitalize the plant and promote renewed productivity.

+## What time is best for pruning?
+The best time for pruning tea plants can vary depending on the specific tea-growing region and climate.
+However, there are general guidelines to consider when determining the timing for pruning tea plants:

+1. Dormant Season: Pruning tea plants is often done during the dormant season when the plants are not actively growing.
+This period typically occurs in late winter or early spring before the new growth starts.
+Pruning during the dormant season allows the tea plants to recover and regenerate before the growing season begins.

+2. After the Main Harvest: In areas with multiple harvest seasons, tea plants are often pruned after the main harvest period.
+This helps remove older, unproductive stems and encourages new growth for future harvests.
+Pruning after the main harvest allows the plants to redirect their energy towards producing new shoots and leaves.

+3. Avoid Extreme Weather Conditions: It's important to avoid pruning tea plants during extreme weather conditions such as freezing temperatures or heatwaves.
+Pruning during such conditions can stress the plants and inhibit their ability to recover.

 # Crop Distance
 The specific distance needed between tea plants can vary depending on several factors, including the tea variety, soil fertility, climate conditions, and farming practices.
 However, a general guideline is to space tea plants approximately 1 to 1.5 meters (3 to 5 feet) apart within rows.